MohammadNazeri/my-educations/python/README.md

    *  Arrays are using the array function, specifying the type code and the initial values.
    *  my_array = array.array('i', [1, 2, 3, 4, 5])
    *  'i' denotes the type code for signed integers.
+*  ### dictionary
+   * Dictionaries are mutable, unordered collections of items.
+Each item in a dictionary consists of a key-value pair, where the key must be unique and immutable, while the value can be of any data type and mutable.
+   *  my_dict = {'name': 'John', 'age': 30, 'city': 'New York'}